mkesler195/ceiling-fan-furnace-study/README.md

 ## Overview

 This repository documents an ongoing, non‑invasive study of **winter comfort, air circulation, and furnace runtime** in a residential open‑plan living space with a cathedral ceiling.
-The project explores how **ceiling fan mode (OFF, CCW, CW)** affects perceived comfort and air distribution *without materially changing measured room temperature*, and how those effects relate to **actual furnace operation**.
+The project explores how **ceiling fan mode (OFF, Counter Clockwise "CCW", or Clockwise "CW")** affects perceived comfort and air distribution *without materially changing measured room temperature*, and how those effects relate to **actual furnace operation**.

 A key design principle is **separation of concerns**: